Exidekat/npesta-victory-reaction/about.md

-# Template Mod
+# Haydon GAY

-Edit about.md to change this
+The goal of this mod is to show that Haydon is gay.